-EXPERIMENT #28: The Alarm
+EXPERIMENT #30: THE ALARM

 This circuit is unusual in that you turn it on by disconnecting a wire and turn it off by connecting the wire.
-Connect the wires according to the Wiring Checklist and schematic, including a long wire as the "trip" wire.
+Connect the circuit, including a long wire as the "trip" wire.
 Notice that there is no sound.
 Now disconnect the trip wire and you hear a sound, an alarm.

 This type of circuit is used to detect burglars or other intruders.
 If you use a longer trip wire, you can place it across a doorway or window and when someone goes through the doorway or window they will trip on the wire (disconnecting it) and the alarm will sound.
 This is how professional burglar alarms work, although some use beams of light across the doorway or window instead of wire for the "trip" mechanism.
 The trip wire could also alert your local police station instead of turning on the alarm here.

 This circuit is the same oscillator circuit you just used except that the trip wire was added.
 The trip wire creates a "short circuit" across the transistor base, so no current flows into the base and the transistor stays off.
 Disconnecting the trip wire eliminates the short and the oscillator works normally.

-If you like, you can adjust the loudness of the alarm by replacing the $3.3 K\Omega$ resistor with the variable resistor.
+If you like, you can adjust the loudness of the alarm by replacing the $3.3k\Omega$ resistor with the variable resistor.